vvhg1/ChatGPT-from-bash/readme.md

 ### License

-No warranty, no liability, no license.
+MIT
 Do as you please.